Raspberry Cream Puffs

 Elevate

 • Add Glaze: For an extra touch of elegance, prepare a simple powdered sugar glaze.
-In a mixing bowl, whisk one cup of powdered sugar with a splash of vanilla extract and enough water or lemon juice (typically 1 to 1.5 tablespoons) to achieve a consistency suitable for drizzling.
+In a mixing bowl, whisk one-third of a cup of powdered sugar with a splash of vanilla extract and enough milk or lemon juice (typically 1 to 1.5 teaspoons) to achieve a consistency suitable for drizzling.
 This will make them look even prettier and add a sweet finish to your cream puffs.

 Raspberry cream puffs with crunchy crumb topping